For BJJ Practitioners 35+ who are tired of gassing out after 2 rounds on the mat...

 1.)
-I've been training, competing, and coaching Jiu-jitsu over 21 years combined.
+I've been training, competing, and coaching Jiu-jitsu for over 21 years combined.
 And know what it takes to get in top shape for BJJ without interfering with your time on the mat (or your life).

 2.)
-For over a decade my programs helped everyday Joes/Janes, top BJJ athletes, and even UFC veterans compete at the highest levels.
+For over a decade my programs have helped everyday Joes/Janes, top BJJ athletes, and even UFC veterans compete at the highest levels.

 3.)
 I currently teach top strength coaches and personal trainers from all over the world... how to design kettlebell, barbell, and bodyweight strength training programs for their athletes and clients.

 I've been there, done that, bought the shirt, and mowed the grass in it.

 If you're nodding your head to any of those.

 Welcome to the club.

 The first thing you need to know about building a resilient body for BJJ is...